The SFU userid

 The SFU userid (SFU Computing ID) is used for authentication and in many other ways.
 Everyone in SFU has an SFU userid.

-it contains letters and digits only.
+it contains letters and digits only, and no other characters.

 it has maximum length of 8.

 many people confuse the SFU userid and the SFU email alias.

 many people confuse the SFU userid and the SFU ID, and the SFU email address.

 it doesn't help that the SFU userid is called different things in various SFU documentation.

 Here, we try to clarify these terms.